-Can Eating Too Many Raw Greens Harm Your Body?
+Can Eating Too Many Raw Leafy Greens Harm Your Body?

-However, the antinutrients found in edible leafy greens are in sub-toxic doses when consumed in normal-sized portions.
+However, the antinutrients found in edible leafy greens are in sub-toxic doses when consumed in normal-sized portions (like what I have in the recipes on this website).
 A healthy person with no underlying thyroid disorder would have to eat a TON (maybe three or more whole bunches per day) of raw kale over an extended period of time to cause any adverse health effects.

 Oxalic acid in spinach hasn’t been directly linked as a root cause of calcium oxalate kidney stones, and dieticians do not advise avoiding eating spinach due to oxalic acid content.